 Make a list of questions you have about the procedure.
-Be sure to discuss these questions and any concerns with your healthcare provider prior to the procedure.
+Discuss these questions and any concerns with your healthcare provider before the procedure.
 Consider bringing a family member or trusted friend to the medical appointment to help you remember your questions and concerns.

 Your healthcare provider will explain the procedure to you.
 Ask him or her any questions you have.
 You may be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully.
 Ask questions if anything is not clear.